 - The areas the school will address such as curriculum and assessment.

 All this will enable your school to achieve its vision.
-For more advice on a technology mission statement for schools, download the resource today.
+For more advice on a technology mission statement for schools, download the resource today and create your technology mission statement for schools now.